 Join curator Patterson Sims for a lecture on Richard Estes: Painting New York City, followed by a short question and answer session with Sims and the artist.

 Contemporary media experience is fragmented across multiple platforms.
 How do we integrate multiple layers of design — branding, space and technology — into cohesive and inspiring experiences?
 AIGA/NY and the Museum of Arts and Design partner to present an evening focusing on how the field of graphic design is approaching the creation of cohesive multimedia experiences.

 Breaking free from the authority of offset printing that on-demand publishing offers also opens up new possibilities for publishing and building audiences.
 How do publishers become publishers, and how do they transition from being producers of objects to platforms for ideas

-Increasingly, we are seeing institutions and galleries present exhibitions and programming that focus exclusively on women artists, from MoMA’s dedication to presenting only women in 2015, to feminist art conferences and MAD’s exhibition Pathmakers: Women in Art, Craft and Design, Midcentury and Today.
+In recent years, institutions and galleries have begun to present exhibitions and programming that focus exclusively on women artists, from MoMA’s year long exhibition Designing Modern Women 1890–1990, to feminist art conferences and MAD’s exhibition Pathmakers: Women in Art, Craft and Design, Midcentury and Today.

 Countries are organizations and just like corporations and institutions, and nations strive to build favorable perceptions as a top priority.
 How do brands build territories?